bdotbull/rl-stats-eda/README.md

 * The players with the top 25% of inflicted demolitions
 * The players with the bottom 25% of inflicted demolitions

-_H0: The mean number of goals scored by players with the top 25% of demos is more than the mean number of goals scored by players with the bottom 25% of demos._
+_H0: The mean number of goals scored by players with the top 25% of demos is the same as the mean number of goals scored by players with the bottom 25% of demos._

-_Ha: The mean number of goals scored by players with the bottom 25% of demos is more than the mean number of goals scored by players with the top 25% of demos._
+_Ha: The mean number of goals scored by players with the bottom 25% of demos is not the same as the mean number of goals scored by players with the top 25% of demos._
 #
 ## Workflow and Tech Stack
 ### Python 3 and MongoDB